How to - the laws against under-age drinking within New Zealand

 Under-age drinkers and the Police

 The Police are allowed to go into any pub or other licensed premises to inspect it.
 If they think you're under 18, they can require you to give them your name, address and date of birth.
 If you refuse, the Police can caution you, and if you still refuse, arrest you.
-You can be fined up to $1,000 for refusing or for giving false information.
+You can be fined for refusing or for giving false information.

 At what age can I work in a pub or other licensed premises?